wandb/terraform-aws-wandb/FAQ.md

 #### Are there any service quotas w.r.t AWS?

-> All the default limits specified at the [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) page would be the same defaults for W&B services.
+> All the default limits specified under the Service Quotas section here: https://docs.aws.amazon.com/general/latest/gr/eks.html would be the default for W&B services as well.

-#### Kubernetes FAQs

-What is the upgrade process for the W&B instance when running via terraform?

-- [TODO] Add this question to the kubernetes terraform

-How does W&B check for the health and readiness of the application?

-- W&B leverages the readiness & liveness probes options from the Kubernetes API to check and maintain the health of the service.
-You can find this information in the code here:https://github.com/wandb/local/blob/main/terraform/aws/kube/kube.tf#L132-L143